DenisDalidovich/SpringboardCapstoneProject2/README.md

 should be renamed to to "NYCTripDuration.csv".

 The main Python code is in the file "NYTaxiTrips.ipynb".
-The Machine Learning algorithms are in the files: "NYTaxiTrips_linear.ipynb", "NYTaxiTrips_tree.ipynb" and "NYTaxiTrips_neural.ipynb"
+The Machine Learning is done in the files: "NYTaxiTrips_linear.ipynb", "NYTaxiTrips_tree.ipynb" and "NYTaxiTrips_neural.ipynb"

 Final report is in the file "2nd_Capstone_Project_Report.pdf"